 Alongside your normal bottle/breast feeding schedule start to introduce small amounts of new foods.
 Begin with soft/mashed up foods and remember to keep trying.
 Just because they don’t eat it the first time doesn’t mean they won’t the next time or even the next time.
 At around 9 months they may start to pick up small pieces of food and feed themselves.
 And by one year of age your baby should be able to eat whatever the rest of the family are eating, but of course cut up and in smaller amounts.

-It is understandable to worry about choking or gagging but remember that babies who can sit up, hold their own heads and also control the movement of food from the front to the back of their mouths then choking is very unlikely, but of course always remain with your young baby when they are eating and keep the foods soft until they get older.
+It is understandable to worry about choking or gagging but remember that babies who can sit up, hold their own heads and also control the movement of food from the front to the back of their mouths, then choking is highly unlikely, but of course always remain with your young baby when they are eating and keep the foods soft until they get older.

 Its another milestone for your little one that seems like such a big step but remember in the first year of life solid foods are to be introduced and explored, so don’t worry too much about how much they eat to begin with.
 Its always best to start good habits early, such as always sitting down to eat, eating at the same times so you have consistency and eating together.
 Babies learn from watching others so if they regularly see you and the rest of the family eating, they will hopefully follow suit and do the same.